Evanger’s Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.

 The third ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth item lists potato product, a dried residue of the potato processing industry consisting primarily of potato pieces, peelings and culls.
+The fourth ingredient is potato product, a dried residue of the potato processing industry primarily consisting of potato pieces, peelings and culls.

 With the exception of perhaps its caloric content and a small amount of protein, potato product is of only modest nutritional value to a dog.1